nphausg/loomIn/README.md

 <a href="https://revolut.me/nphausg" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="nphausg" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## 👥 Acknowledgements
 Thanks to the Kotlin and Coroutine community for their support and contributions.
-We also want to thank all of our contributors who helped improve LoomFlow! 🙏
+We also want to thank all of our contributors who helped improve LoomIn! 🙏

 ## ✨ Star, Fork, and Share! ✨